Injuries could derail season for defending NFC champ 49ers

 STOCK DOWN

 Coleman.
 About the only thing outside of injuries that didn’t go well for the Niners was handing the ball to Coleman.
-He had 14 carries for 12 yards for an average of just 0.86.
-That’s the lowest for a Niners player with at least 12 carries since Delvin Williams gained 9 yards on 13 carries (0.69 ypc) vs. the Rams on Nov.
+He had 14 carries for 12 yards for an average of 0.86.
+That’s the lowest for a Niners player with at least 12 carries since Delvin Williams gained 9 yards on 13 carries (0.69 yards per carry) vs. the Rams on Nov.
 21, 1976.

 INJURED